varemenos/verepo/README.md

 veRepo is now in the bower package directory and you can install it by simply running this command:

 	bower install verepo

+### SCSS to SASS

+For the SASS syntax lovers or the SCSS syntax haters, you can use `sass-convert` to convert the scss files to sass.
+Later on I might write a script to automate it but currently it doesn't seem wise to develop a tool which will most probably be rewriten again due to this repository's current state (alpha phase).

 ## Contribution Guidelines